What Derek Chauvin's Life In Prison Is Really Like

 The video of Floyd's death sparked international outrage.
 The day after the incident the Minneapolis Police Department fired all four officers who were on scene, and a few days later, it was announced that Chauvin was facing third-degree murder and second-degree manslaughter charges, with a second-degree murder charge being added later.

 Chauvin was held in police custody for several months following his arrest, but received a conditional release in October 2020, per NBC News.
 Given the attention and the anger surrounding the case, a judge ruled that Chauvin was permitted to leave Minnesota, citing evidence of safety concerns that had been raised by the state's Department of Corrections.
-Safety concerns have been a central focus on Chauvin's incarceration since he first entered the criminal justice system, and has led the Department of Corrections to take steps to make sure that Chauvin isn't harmed by fellow inmates.

 Following his arrest, according to Insider, Chauvin was housed at the Minnesota Correctional Facility at Oak Park Heights, where there was a segregation facility that could keep him safe from other inmates.
-Following his conviction, Minnesota authorities made the decision to keep him there, rather than moved to another facility, due to the fact that he required segregation and there was already such a unit there.
+Following his conviction, Minnesota authorities made the decision to keep him there, rather than move him to another facility, due to the fact that he required segregation and there was already such a unit there.
 "Since he was already at Oak Park Heights and was going to stay there, it would have not made sense to bring him up to [a different prison]," said a spokesperson at the time.

 Chauvin requested to be moved to a federal prison